Unforgettable Wedding at Saint James Hotel Red Wing MN

 Meeting Room as a Bridal Suite

-The kind of room they offered as a bridal suite in the modern wing of the hotel had unfortunately no windows (it is designed to be a meeting room), therefore it is not as a photogenic place as the historic rooms (with windows, nice furniture, etc.).
+The kind of room they offered as a bridal suite in the modern wing of the hotel had unfortunately no windows (it is designed to be a meeting room), therefore it is not as photogenic a place as the historic rooms (with windows, nice furniture, etc.).
 Thus, even if it’s convenient when you want your entire wedding party to get ready with you, it’s not what you expect when you get married at the Saint James Hotel.

 Complicity Between the Groom and His Son

-The First Look and photos at the Historic Wing of the Hotel
+The First Look and Photos at the Historic Wing of the Hotel

 We were supposed to use the balcony for a spectacular first look, but the temperatures were pretty low.
 Thus, it’s in the old wing of their historic venue that they chose to discover each other’s looks.
-The bride was elegant in her wedding gown and catching the large smile covering her face when she discovered her husband was a true romantic and magical moment (you may see some tears).
+The bride was elegant in her wedding gown, and catching the large smile covering her face when she discovered her husband was a true romantic and magical moment (you may see some tears).

 Wedding Celebration at the St. James Hotel, Red Wing

-On this cold day of October, it was pretty convenient to shoot all the pictures inside the hotel.
-It’s the kind of privilege that it doesn’t serve entirely as an event place!
+On this cold day in October, it was pretty convenient to shoot all the pictures inside the hotel.
+It’s the kind of privilege that doesn’t serve entirely as an event place!
 When I look back, I believe the engagement session truly helped them to feel at ease quicker in front of the camera, and that provided more unforgettable pictures.

 Bridal Party and Family Portrait